KBandipo/build-a-component-library-for-react/README.md

 ### **A. Open a terminal (for the library)**

-cd into the root of the library folder

 1. cd into the root of the library folder
 2. Install dependencies:
     ```sh